Fireside

 "baptism"; a Newer Covenant.
 How is baptism of the Holy Spirit

 different?
-By it, the Lord actually changes one's heart,
+By means of the new, greater baptism, the Lord actually changes one's heart;

 one's nature.
 Water has no power unto